TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 ## Fibers

 In other languages, fiber is the name for a lightweight thread.
 In ruby, it is a coroutine.
-Why it's not named coroutine, then you might ask?
-Well, because fiber sounds cooler.
-[I'm seruous](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf).
+Why it's not named coroutine then, you might ask?
+Well, because fiber sounds better [apparently](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf).

-There are two types of coroutines semicouroutune and coroutine.
+There are two types of coroutines: semicouroutune and coroutine.
 They only differ in the way they transfer control.

 ### Semicouroutune a.k.a Asymmetric Coroutines